 Interval Ear Training

 An interval is the distance between two notes.
-A good way to begin training your ear is to learn to recognize different intervals going up and down.
-Being able to sing (or think) intervals is equally beneficial.
-An easy way to do this is to associate each interval (ascending and descending) with the first two notes of a song.
-It's important to choose a song that you're very familiar with, often kids songs or christmas carols work the best because they are deeply engrained into our minds.
+So it is beneficial to learn to recognize the sound of different intervals going up and down.
+Interval ear training means not just recognizing the sound of an interval but being able to sing (or think) these intervals as well.
+An easy way to do this is to associate each interval with the first two notes of a well-known song.
+This should be done twice for each interval, one ascending and one descending.
+It's helpful to choose a song that you're very familiar with.
+Kids songs or christmas carols work the well because they are deeply engrained into our minds from a young age.
 Here's a list from wikipedia of possibilities but feel free to come up with your own.

-Some intervals are easy like seconds, fifths, fourths.
+Some intervals are easier like seconds, fifths, fourths.
 Others are pretty tough like thirds, tritones, and sixths.

 Here is a good exercise- start by recording yourself playing the note 'C' and then playing 2 notes at random (hopefully the 2 notes at the same time if possible) and repeating it with a number of different combinations of notes.
 It helps to play a 'C' in between each pair.
 Then take a break and go back and listen to the recording while figuring out what the 2 notes are by referring to the 'C'.
 This very beneficial for your ear and once you're comfortable with it, start playing 3 notes and then 4 notes etc.